-Fewer smokers mean fewer cancers, and fewer lives devastated by tobacco.
+Fewer people who smoke mean fewer cancers mean fewer cancers, and fewer lives devastated by tobacco.
 Improving the health of the nation will benefit everyone, including smokers and their families, as well as our health service.

 There’s still more to do

-Stop Smoking Services are the most effective way to help the two-thirds of smokers who want to stop smoking.
+Stop Smoking Services are the most effective way to help the two-thirds of people who smoke want to stop smoking.
 But cuts to public health budgets have left local authorities in a very difficult position and struggling to deliver these vital services.

 The Tobacco Control Plan recognises the importance of Stop Smoking Services but doesn’t address funding challenges.
 If the government is serious about turning their words into action and make the final push towards realising a ‘smoke-free generation’, they need to find sustainable funding for public health services.
-We are calling for the Government to provide increased and sustainable public health funding at the forthcoming Spending Review.
+We are calling for the Government to provide a long-term, increased and sustainable funding settlement for public health at the next Spending Review.

 Consensus across the health and local government sector

 Our call for increased and sustainable public health funding is shared by organisations across the health and local government sector.
 The impact of year-on-year cuts to public health has been felt across a wide range of public health functions and services—including smoking cessation services, drug and alcohol services and mental health services—and is putting the sustainability of our NHS at greater risk.